evkx/evkx.github.io/content/models/porsche/taycan/Taycan_Sport_Turismo/_index.md

 ---
 title: Porsche Taycan Sport Turismo
 linktitle: Taycan Sport Turismo
-description: Porsche Taycan Sport Turismo is an all-electric luxury station wagon with a WLTP range of up to 431 km (268 miles).
-EVKX.net have all the details.
+description: "Porsche Taycan Sport Turismo is an all-electric luxury station wagon with a WLTP range of up to 431 km (268 miles).
+EVKX.net have all the details. "
 weight: 10
 hidden: true
 ---